-Renewable energy now accounts for around 17 percent of US electricity generation and where it not for the Trump administration that number would be higher.
 Trump has slowed the growth of clean power and hurt the renewable energy industry.
-At least 20,000 solar jobs have been lost in the first two years of the Trump presidency.
+Despite the efforts of the Trump administration renewable energy now accounts for around 17 percent of US electricity generation.
+Nonetheless, at least 20,000 solar jobs have been lost in the first two years of the Trump presidency.
 After being ravaged by tariffs earlier in Trump’s tenure, the US solar energy industry now has to contend with another round of tariffs on imported solar components.
-This is at odds fact based policy.
+This is at odds with fact-based policy.
 Scientists tell us that to keep temperatures from rising above the upper threshold limit we will need to transition away from fossil fuels to renewable sources of energy.
-Instead of supporting clean power the Trump administration is propping up dirty energy.
+Instead of supporting clean power, the Trump administration is propping up dirty energy.

 While nations like the UK are abandoning coal the Trump administration is protecting the US coal industry from market realities.
 This administration has moved heaven and earth for the fossil fuel industry.
 They cleared the way for more oil and gas drilling on federal lands and waters and they killed federal support for energy efficiency.